 - Keep Inheritance and Matrimonial Assets Separate: As touched upon earlier, it’s important to have a clear distinction between the shared and the personal.
 This means not keeping your inheritance in a joint account and not using the funds to pay for matrimonial assets such as the family home.

-- Keep Records: If you can provide evidence that your inheritance has remained separate from joint funds, this could give your family lawyer the best chance of proving that it hasn’t mingled with shared funds.
+- Maintain Detailed Records: If you can provide evidence that your inheritance has remained separate from joint funds, this could give your family lawyer the best chance of proving that it hasn’t mingled with shared funds.

 - Obtain Legal Advice: Every relationship is different, which means there isn’t a hard and fast rule that is applicable to divorce and future inheritance.
 Speaking about your circumstances with a specialist family solicitor will clarify your options and strategies for the rest of the divorce process.